HSubbu/flower_classification_project/README.md

 ### Testing

 I have pushed the image for the application into my docker-hub as a public repo.
-Easiest way to test this application is pull the image from my docker-hub and run a container from the image.
+Easiest way to test this portability/reproducability of this application is pull the image from my docker-hub and run a container from the image.

     $docker pull subbu0319/flower_classification_app
     $ docker build -dit --rm -p 8501:8501 subbu0319/flower_classification_app

-  we can find the app running in http://localhost:8501/ and test by uploading and image or provide a URL.
+  We can find the app running in http://localhost:8501/ and test by uploading and image or provide a URL.
+In the event of an error indicating problem with web certificate issue , please select an alternate image URL .

 (a) The webservice can be tested at https://project2-mlzoomcamp.herokuapp.com/ .
 The user can upload and image or provide link (sample images and a text doc with URL links has been provided in repo for easy testing ) . https://github.com/HSubbu/flower_classification_project/blob/main/note.txt